 where γijk is the response variable of the ith genotype in the kth block of the jth replicate, μ is the first-stage intercept, gi is the effect for the ith genotype in the first stage, repj is the effect of the jth replicate, blockjk is the effect of the kth incomplete block of the jth replicate, and plotijk is the plot error effect corresponding to γijk.

-In stage 2, a linear mixed model for line by environment interaction, where the lines were treated as fixed effects.
-This was done to calculate the Best Linear Unbiased Predictors (BLUPs) using the following model:
+In stage 2, a linear mixed model was used for line-by-environment interactions, where the lines were treated as fixed effects.
+This was done to calculate the best linear unbiased predictors (BLUPs) via the following model:

 γim=μ+gi+lm+glim+eim

-where γihm is the adjusted mean of the ith genotype in the mth location obtained in the first stage, μ is the intercept, lm is the main effect for the mth location, gi is the main effect of the ith genotype, glim is the imth genotype x location interaction effect and eim is the error of the mean γim obtained in the first stage.
+where γihm is the adjusted mean of the ith genotype in the mth location obtained in the first stage, μ is the intercept, lm is the main effect for the mth location, gi is the main effect of the ith genotype, glim is the imth genotype × location interaction effect and eim is the error of the mean γim obtained in the first stage.

 Statistical analysis

-To conduct statistical analyses and produce graphs, we used the statistical programming language R version 4.4.0 (R Core Team, 2024), while image analysis was performed using Python version 3.7.
+To conduct statistical analyses and produce graphs, we used the statistical programming language R version 4.4.0 (R Core Team, 2024), while image analysis was performed via Python version 3.7.

-The image analysis models were compared with different parameters (i.e., segmentation and classification), and each model with its respective replicas was subjected to a variance analysis with Anova (type = “III”) in the car package (Fox et al., 2024).
-The factors that showed significance were subjected to a means comparison analysis using the Tukey comparison test (p<0.05) implemented in the package emmeans (Lenth et al., 2024) and multcomp (Hothorn et al., 2024).
+The image analysis models were compared with different parameters (i.e., segmentation and classification), and each model with its respective replicas was subjected to a variance analysis with ANOVA (type = “III”) in the car package (Fox et al., 2024).
+The factors that were significant were subjected to a means comparison analysis via the Tukey comparison test (p<0.05) implemented in the emmeans (Lenth et al., 2024) and multcomp (Hothorn et al., 2024) packages.

-For the multi-environment analyses, broad-sense heritabilities (i.e., Cullis approach), variance components, Best Linear Unbiased Estimators (BLUEs), and Best Linear Unbiased Predictors (BLUPs) were estimated based on the ‘H2cal()’ function of the ‘inti’ package (Lozano-Isla, 2024b).
-This function uses a linear mixed model for both random and fixed effects for genotypes, based on the lme4 package (Bates et al., 2024).
-Outlier removal for multi-location trials was based on method 4, Bonferroni-Holm, using re-scaled median absolute deviation for standardizing residuals as described in Bernal-Vasquez et al. (2016) and implemented in the same function.
+For the multienvironment analyses, broad-sense heritabilities (i.e., the Cullis approach), variance components, best linear unbiased estimators (BLUEs), and best linear unbiased predictors (BLUPs) were estimated on the basis of the ‘H2cal()’ function of the ‘inti’ package (Lozano-Isla, 2024b).
+This function uses a linear mixed model for both random and fixed effects for genotypes, which is based on the lme4 package (Bates et al., 2024).
+Outlier removal for multilocation trials was based on method 4, the Bonferroni‒Holm method, which uses the rescaled median absolute deviation for standardizing residuals, as described in Bernal‒Vasquez et al. (2016), and implemented the same function.

-A Pearson correlation plot was used to compare the trait predictions made with Mask R-CNN and ImageJ and was performed using the psych R package (Revelle, 2024).
-The plots were produced with the package ggplot2 (Wickham & RStudio, 2023) and ggside (Landis, 2024).
+A Pearson correlation plot was used to compare the trait predictions made with Mask R-CNN and ImageJ and was generated via the psych R package (Revelle, 2024).
+The plots were produced with the packages ggplot2 (Wickham & RStudio, 2023) and ggside (Landis, 2024).
 Code and reproducible data analysis were implemented under Quarto, an open-source scientific and technical publishing system (Allaire et al. 2022, Supplementary File 1).

 RESULTS